CREEPINGNET'S WORLD

 UAZ

 When I started building the UAZ, I wasn't sure if I was going to theme it after a Freddy Fazbear or Super Mario Bros.
 Plumbing van.
 In the end, I painted it blue, so it worked with either.
 Despite being considered a SERVICE van, it's actually more of a maniacal camper van.
-In the back we carry all the spare essentials, in the middle is the chillax area with a golden breakfast, disco ball, subwoofers, plushie pals, an air-horn, and a fan to keep cool.
-Up front, the original Steering wheel has been replaced with a steering wheel from an IFA because the O.G. steering wheel is garbage.
+It comes fully equipped with a disco ball, DVD player, and a subwoofer.

 Whambulance/Slambulance